Check Your Investment Professional

 Purpose of Investor Education

-The goal of the Investor Education program is to provide Kansans of all ages with prerequisite information about investing as well as standard practices investors should expect when working with a registered investment adviser or agent of a broker-dealer.
+The goal of the Investor Education program is to provide Kansans of all ages with prerequisite information about investing as well as standard practices investors should expect when working with a registered investment adviser representative or agent of a broker-dealer.
 Having a basic understanding of investment products and an awareness of the responsibilities industry professionals have to their clients is key to gaining confidence about investing.
 This due diligence is essential to protecting your nest egg against fraud and for creating enduring wealth for your family.

 Request A Speaker

 Our office is staffed by seasoned subject matter experts that are willing to share their experience and perspective on a variety of securities-related topics.
 The commissioner or staff is available to speak, at no charge, to your business, church, school, or civic group.
-Please use our Speaker Request Form to submit information about your upcoming event.
+Please use our Request a Speaker Form to submit information about your upcoming event.
 All requests will receive prompt attention.

 Outsmarting Investment Fraud